 How long is the waiting period?

+It's important to note that not all services listed below are included on all covers.
 That depends on the types of services or items included on your cover.
 Have a look at the following table for a guide.

 ||All services (including ambulance services) except as specified below: